-The maximum rate of the real estate tax for the year 2021 is equal to EUR2.68 per square metre.
-Based on the decisions of the local councils, certain privileges/exemption may be applicable for specific locations.
+The maximum rate of real estate tax for 2022 is equal to EUR2.49 per square metre.
+Based on the decisions of the local councils, certain privileges/exemptions may be applicable for specific locations.

-Generally, foreign private individuals are subject to personal income tax (including income from a lease, the sale of real estate) at a rate of 18% and military duty at the rate of 1,5%.
-Receipt of the rental income for foreign private individuals is only possible through an agent (either a legal entity or a private entrepreneur) located in the territory of Ukraine.
-Such an agent shall be involved in terms of an agency agreement to conduct rental activity on behalf of the foreign individual.
-Personal income tax and military duty shall be withheld from the rental income and paid to the state budget by the agent.
+Generally, foreign private individuals are subject to personal income tax (including income from a lease, and the sale of real estate) at a rate of 18% and a military levy at the rate of 1.5%.
+Receipt of the rental income for foreign private individuals is only possible through an agent (a legal entity or a private entrepreneur) located in the territory of Ukraine.
+The agent shall be involved in terms of an agency agreement to conduct rental activity on behalf of the foreign individual.
+Personal income tax and a military levy shall be withheld from the rental income and paid to the state budget by the agent.
 Failure to have an agent for a foreign individual could be considered tax evasion and is subject to prosecution.

-Legal entities are subject to corporate profit tax, which is levied at a rate of 15%, unless the relevant Double Tax Treaty, to which Ukraine is a party, rules otherwise.
+Legal entities are subject to withholding tax on the Ukraine-sourced income, which is levied at a rate of 15%, unless a relevant double tax treaty, to which Ukraine is a party, rules otherwise.
 This tax rate also applies to income from transactions (lease, sale and purchase) with real estate located in Ukraine.
 The amount of withholding tax is deducted by the buyer from the purchase price before payment to a non-resident.

-Capital gains derived from the sale or other disposal of shares, corporate rights in a Ukrainian legal entity (as well as in a foreign legal entity that owns corporate rights of the legal entity in Ukraine), the value of which is for 50% or more formed by the real estate located in Ukraine, shall be taxed in Ukraine with withholding tax at the rate of 15% unless the relevant Double Tax Treaty rules otherwise.
-For the purposes of clarification, this rule also applies in the event that the sale or disposal transaction is carried out between two non-residents abroad.
+Capital gains derived from the sale or other disposal of shares or corporate rights in a Ukrainian legal entity (as well as in a foreign legal entity that owns corporate rights of the legal entity in Ukraine), the value of which is 50% or more formed by real estate located in Ukraine, shall be taxed in Ukraine with withholding tax at the rate of 15% unless a relevant double tax treaty rules otherwise.
+This rule also applies in the event that the sale or disposal transaction is carried out between two non-residents abroad.

-If the seller is non-resident with the representative office (RO) in Ukraine, the tax is paid by that RO.
+If the seller is a non-resident with a representative office (RO) in Ukraine, the tax is paid by that RO.
 If there is no RO, the tax shall be paid by the purchaser (including a non-resident purchaser).

 With the exception of land, the cost of fixed assets used in business activities is capitalised and depreciated for corporate income tax purposes.
 Each fixed asset is accounted for separately and is depreciated on a monthly basis.